LucaRedondi/Bioethical-Explanations-and-Normative-Reasoning/README.md

 - Hypothesis: A man walks in Winter.
 - Explanation: If there is snow, then it is likely to be Winter.

-This can happen in deontic reasoning as well:

-- Premises: Killing is wrong.
-- Hypothesis: You should not shoot Bob.
-- Explanation: Shooting at someone typically implies killing.

 # 4. Modalities
 The alethic modalities (necessity, possibility, impossibility) and the deontic modalities (obligation, permission, prohibition) display a certain logical relations:  for instance, if p is necessary then not-p is not possible; and similarly: if p is obligatory then not-p is not permissible.
-The cases in this folder are such that, in order to solve them, one must understands the mutual relations between alethic (resp. deontic) modalities.
+The cases in this folder are such that, in order to solve them, one must understands the mutual relations between modalities.
 Here is an example:

 - Premises: To save someone is obligatory.
 - Hypothesis: To save someone is permitted.